HimaValiveti/GANs/exercise.md

 ## The most prominent limitations of GANs,

-**Mode collapse:** Generator fails to completely learn the distribution of the sample data and generates samples that lack diversity- Generator overfitting
+**Mode collapse:** Generator fails to completely learn the distribution of the sample data and generates samples that lack diversity- **Generator overfitting**

-**Vanishing Gradient:** Occurs when almost negligible gradient is back propagated by the discriminator to the generator hampering the updation of hyperparameters, slowing down the learning process- Discriminator overfitting
+**Vanishing Gradient:** Occurs when almost negligible gradient is back propagated by the discriminator to the generator hampering the updation of hyperparameters, slowing down the learning process- **Discriminator overfitting**

 ### Ethical Concerns
-* The Deepfake video and audio of people is predominantly used in the entertainment industry but has witnessed alarming concerns that can cause fraud and harm on a global scale
+* The Deepfake video and audio of people is predominantly used in the entertainment industry but has witnessed alarming concerns like fraud and harm individuals on a global scale
 * GANs have been widely used for mimicking the literature developed by humans indirectly violating the Intellectual Property Rights (IPR)
 * The generated output can be prejudiced if the training data is not sensitized